evsnts/Copula_Pairs_Project/README.md

-# Personal_Project
+# Partner_Selection_Copulas_Project
-This a personal project.
+This a personal project that aims to create classes and functions that wil help the user identify pairs of stocks in order to implement a trading strategy regarding Vine Copulas.